 Landing Pages for General Personal Injury Accidents

-The landing page below, for a personal injury lawyer, was designed in four sections displayed on one page but is shown here in four images, one for each section.
+For a personal injury lawyer, the landing page below was designed in four sections displayed on one page but shown here in four images, one for each section.

 This landing page has substantial advantages over a law firm website for converting potential clients coming from Google Ads.
 When a potential client clicks on a Google Ad, the potential client is looking to either speak with or hire a lawyer.

-Landing pages are designed specifically to get people coming from Google Ads to call you.
+Landing pages are designed to get people from Google Ads to call you.
 If you send people to your law firm’s website, many of them will get lost and never call you.

 9 Most Important Aspects on This Lawyer’s Landing Page